fstwn/malt/docs/howto_git.md

 people come in, I strongly suggest using the source control function of a code editor like VSCode.
-It will be a lot easier and less intimidating than doing everything over the commandline **BUT** you should already be familiar with the basic actions that git provides.*
+It will be a lot easier and less intimidating than doing everything over the commandline **BUT** you should already be familiar with the basic actions that git provides, so I recommend reading this until the end before doing anything.*

 To get started with your own contributions to a repository, you have to get familiar with *branches*.
 Branches allow us to store multiple versions